tomik-z-cech/PP4-Aneta-s-Glimmer/README.md

 ![My Profile Page](/docs/wireframes/profile.png)

 - **Search Results Page** : Provides the user with results of their search query in three groups.
-News Posts, Styles and Artists. user has the option to seacrh again from the same page. *( Appendix 17 )*.
+News Posts, Styles and Artists. user has the option to search again from the same page. *( Appendix 17 )*.

 *Appendix 17 - Search Results Page*